 There are a lot of options.
-You can use a biscuit dough from a can or make your own from scratch.
-My recipe is a french version of a cake style donut.
+You can use biscuit dough from a can or make your own from scratch.
+My recipe is a French version of a cake-style donut.
 It is delicious.

 The preference is up to you.
-But the air fried donuts are really delicious.
-They are light, fried but healthy.
+But the air-fried donuts are really delicious.
+They are light, and air fried but healthy.